 We all have our favorite TV shows from back in the day.
-It was time when we loved Lucy, followed the Cartwright clan, shared a lollipop with Kojak, laughed with the Petries and wondered what Capt.
+It was time when we loved Lucy, the Cartwright clan, shared a lollipop with Kojak, laughed with the Petries and wondered what Capt.
 Kirk was doing in space.
-It was a pretty special time and here are some fun facts regarding those shows and others.
+It was a pretty special time so I got a little nostalgic and found some fun facts about those shows and others.
+I hope you enjoy this little trip down memory lane.

 When they were casting the show about the Petries, the lead character came down to two people, Dick Van Dyke and Johnny Carson.
-Of course, Van Dyke won out and the “Dick Van Dyke Show” was born.
-Carson would do okay for himself as he would go on to become the king of late night TV.
+Van Dyke won out and the “Dick Van Dyke Show” was born.
+Carson would do okay for himself as he would go on to become the king of late night TV with the “Tonight Show”.

-NBC originally rejected the show “Star Trek”.
+NBC originally rejected the show “Star Trek”, they felt it was too futuristic.
 But it was Lucille Ball head of Desilu Productions who convinced the network to give the show a chance and it would be a hit.
 Of course Lucy was right.

 Fred Gwynne, as Herman Munster and Al Lewis as Grandpa in “The Munsters” played so well off one another because they’d had a couple years of practice.
 They’d co-starred as Officers Francis Muldoon and Leo Schnauser on the hit sitcom Car 54, Where Are You? from 1961 until 1963.